-Eagle Protect's Fingerprint Glove Analysis Ensures Clean Gloves
+Eagle Protect's Delta Zero Glove Analysis Ensures Clean Gloves

 SOUTH LAKE TAHOE, Calif., Feb.
 25, 2021 -- Contaminated single-use gloves were responsible for the recent recall of products from a pesticide free cannabis producer and processor.
 The antimicrobial chemical o-Phenylphenol, listed by the Office of Environmental Health Hazard Assessment (OEHHAA) as a compound known to cause cancer, was identified as the contaminant in the FDA compliant food grade gloves.

 "Nothing ruins your day like testing your product, confident it will be clean, only to find it contaminated with some crazy, toxic chemical.
 The gloves were the last thing we tested, we just never imagined something sold as food safe could transfer such nastiness.
 The discovery was just the beginning... recalls are costly in more ways than one." - Freya Farm

 After initial approval, non-sterile FDA compliant food grade gloves are not subject to ongoing controls to ensure the reliability and consistency of raw material ingredients or quality processes during manufacturing.
 Opportunity exists for glove manufacturers to use cheap raw materials which lower glove durability and can introduce toxic compounds which can transfer to glove users and products handled.

 "[...] confident it will be clean, only to find it contaminated with some crazy, toxic chemical you've never heard of."